Healthdirect Free Australian health advice you can count on.

 How is ear wax build-up treated?

-Ear wax usually comes out on its own and doesn’t need treatment.
-However, if you notice any build-up that’s causing symptoms, there are some simple things you can do.
+Ear wax usually comes out on its own and doesn't need treatment.
+However, if you notice any build-up that's causing symptoms, there are some simple things you can do to help soften the wax:

-• chemical drops from your pharmacy - these are made up of a mild and safe chemical that softens the ear wax so it falls out
+• ask your pharmacist for wax-softening drops — these are made up of a mild and safe solution that softens the ear wax, so it falls out more easily

-Don’t try to pick the ear wax out with your fingers, cotton buds or any other object because this can push the ear wax in further and might damage your ear.
+• try to pick the ear wax out with your fingers, cotton buds or any other object, because this can push the ear wax in further and might damage your ear

-If you have a bigger build-up of ear wax or your ear is blocked, your doctor or practice nurse might syringe out the ear wax, using body-temperature water to float it out.
-However, if your ear is infected or damaged, your doctor won’t be able to syringe out the ear wax until your ear has healed.
+If you have a bigger build-up of ear wax or your ear is blocked, your doctor or practice nurse might use a syringe to remove the ear wax, using body-temperature water to float it out.
+If your ear is infected or injured, your doctor won't be able to syringe out the wax until your ear has healed.

 Can ear wax build-up be prevented?